jonestimd/finances/installation.md

 ## Windows
 To install using the `.msi` file, double click on it in File Manager and complete the setup wizard.
+The `.msi` file includes a private JRE.
+If you want to use a shared JRE you can install using the `.zip` file.

-Or, use the following steps to install using the `.zip` files.
+Use the following steps to install using the `.zip` files.
 * Extract the file to the desired location (e.g. `C:\Program Files`)
-* Add a shortcut to the `Start` menu with the following target
+* Add a shortcut to the `Start` menu using the included `finances.ico` file as the icon and with the following target
   <pre class="highlight">
   java -jar "<em>&lt;install dir&gt;</em>\finances\finances-1.0.jar"
   </pre>